Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>There is a lot to write today.
 I'll slowly write down everything.
 And by the way, there is *a lot* because I read a lot today & worked a lot too & there are other special things to lay down too. </sub>

-<sub><***Let's start with what is special about today!***sub/>
+<sub>***Let's start with what is special about today!<***sub/>

-<sub>Finally after juggling between almost near to 50 (all sorts of different technical) interviews, or getting rejected from or intentionally leaving a lot of job offers/opportunities, and then even leaving a really nice (as per my definitions) high-paying full-time job over an internship (with no surity of coversion but just with the hope to learn first),
+<sub>Finally after juggling between almost near to 50 (all sorts of different technical) interviews, or getting rejected from or intentionally leaving a lot of job offers/opportunities, and then even leaving a really nice (as per my definitions) high-paying full-time job over an internship (with no surity of coversion but just with the hope to learn first), today

-<sub>today, **I have finally joined as a full-time employee to a company, and that too on a work profile, that I actually want to learn & pursure in long-term.**</sub>
+<sub>***I have finally joined a company, as a full-time employee.
+And that too on a work profile, that I actually want to learn & pursure in long-term.***</sub>

 <sub>I'm happy & proud of myself that I somehow managed to take really courageous, wise & right career decisions at those high deciding moments (that too multiple times).
 I still remember, leaving a job was never a small ans easy thing for me.
 But I never regretted and with lots of help, just kept doing the work.</sub>